 Obstructive sleep apnea

-People with obstructive sleep apnea, particularly those who have excessive daytime sleepiness, benefit most predictably from continuous positive airway pressure (CPAP).
+Continuous positive airway pressure (CPAP) is the main treatment for people with obstructive sleep apnea, particularly those who have excessive daytime sleepiness.
 With CPAP, people breathe through a face or nose mask connected to a device that provides a slightly higher pressure in the airway.
 This increased pressure props the throat open as the person breathes in.
 CPAP can be given with or without humidifying the delivered air.
 Close follow-up by a health care practitioner is needed during the first 2 weeks of use to ensure proper mask fit and provide appropriate encouragement as the person learns to sleep with the mask.
 If a person has a deviated nasal septum, doctors may recommend surgery to repair the deviated septum (septoplasty) because repair may make CPAP treatment more successful.

 Some people who use CPAP still have excessive daytime sleepiness.
-These people may benefit from taking modafinil, which is a mild stimulant used to treat daytime sleepiness in people with obstructive sleep apnea.
-Other drugs are also being tested for people with obstructive sleep apnea.
+These people may benefit from taking a mild stimulant used to treat daytime sleepiness in people with obstructive sleep apnea (for example, modafinil or solriamfetol).
+Other medications are also being tested for people with obstructive sleep apnea.

 Removable oral appliances, fitted by dentists, can help relieve obstructive sleep apnea (and snoring) in people with mild to moderate sleep apnea.
 These appliances, which are worn only while sleeping, help keep the airway open.
-Most appliances separate the jaws and push the lower jaw forward so the tongue cannot move backward to block the throat.
-Others hold the tongue forward.
+Most appliances consist of two pieces of plastic molded to the shape of the upper and lower teeth.
+The two pieces link together and are designed to pull the lower jaw forward so the tongue cannot move backward to block the throat.

 Surgery of the head or neck as a treatment for sleep apnea is useful if there are enlarged tonsils or an obvious blockage of the upper airway by another structure.
-In children, surgery to remove the tonsils and adenoids is the most common treatment.
+In children, surgery to remove the tonsils and adenoids is the most common treatment (called adenoidectomy).
 This type of surgery usually relieves sleep apnea, particularly if the tonsils or adenoids are enlarged.
 Surgery is sometimes used in people without obvious blockage if no other treatments have worked.
-Another common procedure is a uvulopalatopharyngoplasty, in which tissue from around the upper airways (for example, the tonsils and adenoids) is removed.
-It is most often helpful in people who have mild sleep apnea.
-Other surgical procedures are sometimes used, but they have not been studied as thoroughly.

 Central sleep apnea